MadunaThabo/Compiler-Lexer/README.md

-# COS341 Compiler
+# Compiler Lexer
-making a new compiler
+making a new lexer